CLARIAH/datasets-vlo/UPDATE.md

 # Upgrade instructions

 ## 1.6.3 to 1.7.0
-- If using the proxy, an htpasswd file has to be created for protecting the new `/config` location.
+- If using the proxy (i.e. in production), an htpasswd file has to be created for protecting the new `/config` location.
 This can also be empty to not allow any access.
 This file should be placed in a host location defined in the `PROXY_VLO_CONFIG_HTPASSWD_FILE` variable.
 You can create a file with one or more users by doing:

 ```
 (cd ./clarin && htpasswd -n ${USERNAME} >> ../../vlo-config-htpasswd)